 Nasser negotiated a gradual British withdrawal in 1954 and recognized Sudan's independence from Egypt in 1956.
-Intent on ensuring Egypt's autonomy, Nasser became a member of the "non-aligned movement," which rejected overt cooperation with union (USSR).
+Intent on ensuring Egypt's autonomy, Nasser became a member of the "non-aligned movement," which rejected overt cooperation with either the US or the Soviet Union (USSR).
 As a leader of the pan-Arab nationalist movement, Nasser also sought to incite anti-imperialist sentiment across the region.